 You see a lot of restaurants up and down the beach, most with fresh seafood on display to choose from.

-Many offer sun loungers during the day or cool off in the shade with a mango lassi (or an ice cold beer).
+Many offer sun loungers or you can cool off in the shade with a mango lassi or cold beer.

 The Surf Is Lovely

-Ok, it looks pretty flat in the above picture, as the best surf days happened to be on cloudier days (and we spent most of those in the water).
+Ok, it looks pretty flat in the above picture, as the best surf days happened to be on cloudier days.
 It seemed better suited to longboards than thrill seekers though.
 There’s plenty of board rentals along the beach if you’re experienced, and many offer lessons if you’re a first-timer.

 Whale Watching Is a Must

-If you walk along the length of Mirissa’s beach during the day, you’ll come across several stands advertising whale-watching excursion, with sandwich boards noting which species they saw that day, from humpbacks to blue whales, among others.
+If you walk along the length of Mirissa’s beach during the day, you’ll come across several stands advertising whale-watching excursion.
+Sandwich boards noting which species they saw that day, from humpbacks to blue whales, among others.
 Book with Raja and the Whales.
 They practice responsible watching that tries not to disturb the whales.
 The tours help promote the research and conservation of these creatures.

-We were lucky enough to see several on our trip, mostly blue whales, and actually enjoyed the boat ride itself, although judging from the many people sat below deck, seasickness is not uncommon, and therefore may not be for those who are fainthearted when it comes to the rolling waves.
+We were lucky enough to see several on our trip, mostly blue whales.
+We also actually enjoyed the boat ride itself, although judging from the many people sat below deck, seasickness is not uncommon.
+And therefore may not be for those who are fainthearted when it comes to the rolling waves (take seasickness tablets with you

 The Sunsets Are Incredible